-Sunday Afternoon - 2 o'clock
+Sunday Aftermoon - 2 o'clock

 Camp Fires of the Stony Tribe.
 Daily occupations of these people in and out of the teepees.
-The Medicine Man's Sun Lodge; Bow and Arrow making; Buckskin and Beadwork displays; the Squaw and her Papeose; Indian Brave and Hunter, and dozens of other scenes that will thrill and delight you.
-There will be a Bow and Arrow contest, Musical Drums on Horseback, also Pitching Teepee contest, as well as judging of best equipped Teepees and Medicine Lodges; Packing the Camp Pony; Man and Wife; Women's Tug-o'-War; Kid's Foot Races; Cowboy Stake Race; Consolation Bucking-non-winners only,
+The Medicine Man's Sun Lodge; Bow and Arrow making; Buckskin and Beadwork displays; the Squaw and her Papoose; Indian Brave and Hunter, and dozens of other scenes that will thrill and delight you.
+There will be a Bow and Arrow contest, which was a bow and Arrow contest, which was a bow and a b

-WHY BANFF INDIAN DAYS ARE POSSIBLE-in the early days, before the white man, the Stony Indians came to the Bow Valley to hunt each summer.
+WHY BANFF INDIAN DAYS ARE POSSIBLE-In the early days, before the white man, the Stony Indians came to the Bow Valley to hunt each summer.
 Although they do not hunt in the Banff National Park now, they look forward all year to their mountain holiday which is made possible through the generous donations from the Banff Springs Hotel, the merchants of Banff and private citizens who donate money and give their time without charge.
 Every dollar subscribed or taken in at the gates goes to the Indians, either in prizes, rations (food) or payment for their work.
 No whites participate.